Acute lymphocytic leukemia

 During a lumbar puncture (spinal tap) procedure, you typically lie on your side with your knees drawn up to your chest.
 Then a needle is inserted into your spinal canal — in your lower back &...

 In general, treatment for acute lymphocytic leukemia falls into separate phases:

-Depending on your situation, the phases of treatment for acute lymphocytic leukemia can span 2 1/2 to 3 1/2 years.
+Depending on your situation, the phases of treatment for acute lymphocytic leukemia can span two to three years.

 Treatments may include: